Digital Advisor is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - Very good if router is in sight and for smaller spaces

 Once you see a web GUI for router setup, you’ve seen them all.
-It may be different when it comes to layout and the features.
-However it basically follows the same thing, you logging on to the interface selecting the setup wizard and voila you get your system up and running; unless you are that tech geek that wants more kick from your equipment then you can certainly go ahead and get an OpenWRT or DD-WRT to do the job done.
+It may be different when it comes to layout and features.
+However, it basically follows the same thing, you logging on to the interface, selecting the setup wizard, and voila, you get your system up and running.
+Unless you are that tech geek who wants more kick from your equipment, then you can certainly go ahead and get an OpenWRT or DD-WRT to get the job done.

-A lot of people are possibly confused with all the AC ratings and the speed guarantees by wireless router manufacturers; how, it has come to the point that they are exceeding the speeds commonly provided by routers.
-To clarify how it came to past, that the WRT3200ACM has such a high rating, here’s an explanation.
+A lot of people are possibly confused with all the AC ratings and the speed guarantees by wireless router manufacturers.
+Particularly how it has come to the point that they are exceeding the speeds commonly provided by routers.
+To clarify how the WRT3200ACM has such a high rating, here’s an explanation.

-One other neat feature that this router has is the ability of the user to monitor and control usage over the cloud through the Smart WiFi app.
+One other neat feature that this router has is the ability for the user to monitor and control usage over the cloud through the Smart Wi-Fi app.
 You don’t even need to be connected to your router to control it.
-Simply login to your LINKSYS SMART WI-FI account and you’ll be in total control of your network.
+Simply login to your LINKSYS SMART Wi-Fi account and you’ll be in total control of your network.

 Until Netgear's firmware gets sorted out, this ASUS router has all the features you should need at an affordable price - specifically band steering.

-- AiRadar (Beamforming) focuses signal towards the device’s direction to provide better speed.
+- AiRadar (Beamforming) focuses signal in the device’s direction to provide better speed

 - Parental Control